Retro Factory’s Journey On Uplifting Queer Marginalized Communities With A Series Of Throwback-Themed Parties

 From 9 pm until 12 am, drag numbers were alternating with flash-mob dances that would interact with the crowd every half hour on the dot.
 At some point Glow Job walked around with a huge bowl of sour candy, giving it out to anyone who needed half a carb to keep drinking.

 The organizers pulled no punches on the entertainment level, and they spared no expense in creating the ambiance.
 It was almost like your extravagant friends throwing an over-the-top, well-produced, lavish birthday party in their dad’s shipping container warehouse.
+It’s rare to see a party where most of the people are throwing it down on the dance floor and almost no one is standing around feeling left out.

 Thee Suburbia, Iman Le Claire & Glow Job post performance